-A main drawback of the automated unit testing techniques is a large number of false alarms raised by infeasible unit executions (i.e. unit executions that are infeasible at system-level).
-Infeasible unit executions are generated due to inaccurate unit test drivers/stubs that over-approximate real contexts of a target unit (Sect.
+A main drawback of the automated unit testing is a large number of false alarms raised by infeasible unit executions (i.e. unit executions that are infeasible at system-level).
+Infeasible unit executions occur generated due to inaccurate unit test drivers/stubs that overapproximate real contexts of a target unit (Sect.
 2.4).
 This false alarm problem is a serious obstacle to apply automated unit testing in practice since field engineers would not like to spend time to manually filter out many false alarms.

-To overcome this limitation, we have developed an automated concolic unit testing framework CONBRIO (CONcolic unit testing with symBolic alaRm fIltering using symbolic calling cOntexts) which operates in the following two stages:
+To overcome this limitation, we have developed an automated unit testing framework CONBRIO (CONcolic unit testing with sym-Bolic alaRm fIltering using symbolic calling cOntexts) which operates in the following two stages:

-- 1. CONBRIO generates a symbolic unit test driver for a target function f.
-To provide realistic context to f, a unit test driver of f contains closely relevant functions to f.
+- To provide realistic context to a target function f, CONBRIO constructs an extended unit of f that consists of f and closely relevant functions to f which can filter out infeasible unit executions caused by symbolic stubs.
 The relevance of a function g to f is measured by the degree of dependency of f on g (Sect.3.2).
-Then, CONBRIO performs concolic execution of a unit test driver of f. - 2.
+Then, CONBRIO performs concolic execution of an extended unit of f. - 2.
 To filter out false alarms by checking feasibility of a corresponding symbolic unit execution of f, CONBRIO generates symbolic calling context of f by combining symbolic paths of closely relevant predecessor functions of f in a static call graph.

-As a result, CONBRIO detects bugs effectively and precisely because it enforces various and realistic executions of f through concolic execution of f with f's realistic contexts (i.e. with the functions closely relevant to f) and accurately filters out false alarms using f's symbolic calling contexts .1
+As a result, CONBRIO detects bugs effectively and precisely because it enforces various and realistic executions of f through concolic execution of f with f's realistic contexts (i.e., with the functions closely relevant to f) and accurately filters out false alarms using f's symbolic calling contexts.

-Note that it is important to construct a unit test driver and calling context formulas of f to contain only functions closely relevant to f since including more functions will enlarge symbolic search space and degrade unit testing effectiveness and efficiency.
-For example, at one extreme end, a unit test driver may contain all successor functions of f and fail to detect bugs due to too large symbolic search space to explore.
+Note that it is important to construct an extended unit and symbolic calling context of f to contain only functions closely relevant to f since including more functions will enlarge symbolic search space and degrade unit testing effectiveness and efficiency.
+For example, at one extreme end, an extended unit may contain all successor functions of f and fail to detect bugs due to too large symbolic search space to explore.
 Also, symbolic calling context of f may contain symbolic execution paths of all predecessor functions of f up to main and fail to detect bugs.
-This is because the context become too strong to satisfy with a symbolic unit execution of f that raises an alarm (Sect.
-3.5).2